rammewerk/container/README.md

 Shared Instances
 ---------------

-By default, each call to create() returns a new object:
+By default, each call to create() returns a new instance:

 ```php
 $instance1 = $container->create(ClassA::class);